CodeXCourses/level-2-course-content/week-2/day-5-assignment.md

      - Content section with a subheading and some text
      - Call to Action (CTA) section with a button
      - Footer with some text
-   - **Verification**: Take a screenshot of your HTML file content showing the content, CTA, and footer sections.

 2. **ACP the Changes**:

    - Add, commit, and push the changes to your GitHub repository:

      ```bash
      git add .
      git commit -m "Add content, CTA, and footer sections"
      git push origin main
      ```
-   - **Verification**: Take a screenshot of your terminal showing the ACP commands.

 ### Part 3: Using Developer Tools